Financial challenges mount for 16 Colorado school districts, audit reveals

 The district decided to go with steel buildings and a certificate of participation, a type of bond, for $5.8 million.

-“The one error that I made was not standing up to the Board of Education at the time,” Smith said.
-The district went ahead with the construction project.
+“The one error that I made was not standing up to the Board of Education at the time,” Smith said, adding the district went ahead with the construction project.

 But the growth didn’t materialize.